Stanford at The Tech

 - you could tell your grandma what you do in the lab?

-- Running floor programs: Guide visitors through activities like spooling DNA from calf thymus and running agarose gels.
+- Running floor programs: Guide visitors through activities like having visitors isolate their own DNA to put in a necklace they can take home and running agarose gels to solve a murder.
 Use your expertise to answer their questions about genetics.

 - Write for the web: Contribute to The Tech's online exhibit, Understanding Genetics, by answering questions at Ask a Geneticist and providing articles on current hot topics in genetics to Genetics in the News.